aptech/docs/docs/CR-sqpSolveMT.rst

 to the call to :func:`sqpSolveMT`, this :class:`PV` structure contains starting values for the parameters.

-Both of the structures of type :class:`PV` are set up using the :class:`PV` "pack" procedures, :func:`pvPack`, :func:`pvPackm`, :func:`pvPacks`, and :func:`pvPacksm`.
+Both of the structures of type :class:`PV` are set up using the :class:`PVpack` procedures, :func:`pvPack`, :func:`pvPackm`, :func:`pvPacks`, and :func:`pvPacksm`.
 These procedures allow for setting up a parameter vector in a variety of ways.